Winter Fly Fishing: Guide Tactics And 20 Tips For More Fish

 But there are two things you should consider.

-One of the biggest issues when it comes to fly rods when you are fly fishing in the winter is ice accumulation in the rod guides.
-If it’s well below freezing this can be a major problem, especially since the fly line is thick and tends to stay wet into the rod guides.
+One of the biggest issues when it comes to fly rods when you are fly fishing in winter is ice accumulation in the rod guides.
+If it’s well below freezing, this can be a major problem, especially since the fly line is thick and tends to stay wet into the rod guides.

-Ice in the guides can completely stop your line from moving in and out and this can be a major problem if you are fighting a big fish.
+Ice in the guides can completely stop your line from moving in and out, and this can be a major problem if you are fighting a big fish.

-There are plenty of tips and tricks I share in my article How To Keep Fishing Rod Guides From Freezing – 3 Guide Tips, but two guide tips can help are:
+There are plenty of tips and tricks I share in my article How To Keep Fishing Rod Guides From Freezing – 3 Guide Tips, but two guide tips that can help are:

-- Fish a short line and don’t pull the wet fly line into the guides.
+- Fish a short line, and don’t pull the wet fly line into the guides.

 - Dip your frozen rod guides into the water on your line retrieve to let the water melt the ice off.
-This works when the air temperature is below freezing but the water is not that cold.
+This works when the air temperature is below freezing, but the water is not that cold.

 The Fly Reel

-But when it comes to the fly reel, ice can really cause problems, this happens if you accidentally get the reel wet or after a while the wet line starts to soak the reel and get into the internal components and freezes.
+But when it comes to the fly reel, ice can really cause problems.
+This happens if you accidentally get the reel wet or after a while the wet line starts to soak the reel and get into the internal components and freezes.

 Ice build-up can make your drag choppy, lock up, or not work at all.